Active Topology Inference using Network Coding: Problem Statement

-{\bf Delay and loss.} Link delay has a fixed part, \eg the propagation and transmission delay, and a random part, \eg the queueing delay.
+{\bf Loss and Delay.} We consider scenarios with and without packet loss.
+Each link has a delay with a fixed part, \eg the propagation and transmission delay, and a variable part, \eg the queueing delay.
 Path delay is the sum of delays across the links in the path.
-In our simulations, we consider US-wide Internet topologies, with link delays up to tens of milliseconds (ms).
-We assume a coarse synchronization ({\em i.e.,} on the order of 5-10ms) across network nodes, which is easily achievable via a handshaking scheme such as NTP.
-The rationale is to allow sources and intermediate nodes to operate in timeslots, of duration $T$ and $W$, respectively, which are quite longer intervals than link delays.
-We also consider scenarios with and without packet loss.
+We have no control over the delays of the links but we have control over the timing of operations at sources and intermediate nodes.
+We can make sources and intermediate nodes operate in time slots of duration $T$ and $W$, respectively, which can be chosen to be quite longer than link delays as explained later.\footnote{This can be achieved, for example, by assuming a coarse synchronization across source and network nodes (on the order of 5-10ms using NTP), and by making nodes wait for a window before sending or coding/forwarding probe packets respectively.}

-{\bf Problem Statement.} Our goal, in this paper, is to design active probing schemes, \ie the operation of sources, intermediate nodes and receivers, that will allows us to infer the logical topology from the observations at the receivers.
+{\bf Goal.} Our goal, in this paper, is to design active probing schemes, \ie the operation of sources, intermediate nodes and receivers, that will allow us to infer the logical topology from the observations at the receivers.
 We restrict the space of possible operations to the simple options described in the rest of this section.
 In later sections, we design schemes based on these simple operations and we show that they are sufficient for topology inference.
 We will revisit the problem statement and make it more precise in the sections for trees and DAGs.

-{\bf Operation of Sources.} A pair of sources $S_1$ and $S_2$ multicast a packet each ($x_1=[1,0]$ and $x_2=[0,1]$, respectively) to all N receivers.
-More generally, sources may send symbols from a finite field $\mathbf{F}_q$.
-Sources send up to $countMax$ rounds of coordinated probes, which we call experiments.
-Experiments are spaced apart by a large interval $T$, to ensure that only probes in the same experiment are combined together.
+{\bf Operation of Sources.} An experiment consists of a pair of sources $S_1$ and $S_2$ sending, at the same time, a multicast probe packet each ($x_1=[1,0]$ and $x_2=[0,1]$, or more generally symbols from a finite field) to all $N$ receivers.
+These are special probes sent {\em solely} for the purpose of inference, not for regular data transfer, and treated in a special way, specified next, by intermediate nodes.
+We perform up to $countMax$ experiments.
+Consecutive experiments are spaced apart by a large time interval $T$, to ensure that only probes in the same experiment are combined together.